tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Dream Concordance

-**Casting Time/Duration**: 5 minutes**/**One Extended Rest
+**Casting Time/Duration:** 5 minutes**/**One Extended Rest

-**Market/Component Cost**: 1,200 gp**/**250 gp
+**Market/Component Cost:** 1,200 gp**/**250 gp

-**Effect**: When you take an extended rest, you perform this ritual on yourself and up to six unconscious subjects.
+**Effect:** When you take an extended rest, you perform this ritual on yourself and up to six unconscious subjects.
 The subjects' conscious minds are transported to a subdimension within the Ethereal Plane, where their bodies manifest as if they were conscious.
 The ritual can be used for three primary purposes: private conference, information retrieval, or battling a mind-affecting predator.
 Some use this ritual to combat madness.

 The subdimension created by the ritual is a virtual world built from the dreams of one or more of the ritual's subjects.
 At the start of the ritual, each participant names a specific creature or location.
 These elements typically populate the dreamscape, though the precise nature of the subdimension as an adventure environment is at the GM's discretion.
 In the dreamscape, the participants' actions and conversations cannot be observed with scrying rituals.
 Here the participants can search for knowledge locked in a subject's mind, perhaps a forgotten memory or a closely guarded secret.
 Creatures that lurk in dreams, such as succubi, might be discovered in the dreamscape, and slaying such a creature there banishes it from the mind of its victim.
 The means by which information is discovered and creatures are encountered is up to the GM.